Hazelwood massacre: Crime

 All seven were shot in the head at close range; cartridges were recovered from guns with three different calibers.
-Analysis of the cartridges identified the murder weapons as a .30-caliber carbine, a .32-caliber pistol, and a .45-caliber automatic.
+Analysis of the cartridges identified the murder weapons as a .30-caliber carbine, a .32-caliber semi-automatic pistol, and a .45-caliber semi-automatic pistol.

 Three of the women had their hands tied in front with rubber surgical tubing, and one of the women had her arms wrapped around another's waist.
 All of the bodies were found in the living room.
 Two of the men appeared to have been sitting on the floor, and their heads fell into the fireplace after being shot.
 Another was leaning against the couch.
 Three of the women were on the couch, and the fourth woman was near the couch.

 The eighth victim, Robert Gardner, was shot in the mouth, chest and stomach.
 He fell approximately 10 ft from the front door.
 Police theorized that he answered the door and was shot as he backed away from the shooters.
 Gardner was taken to Henry Ford Hospital where he died from his wounds six days later, on June 20.
 All eight victims were African-American.

 Three other occupants of the apartment, two women and one man, escaped by breaking through the rear window of a sun porch and fleeing down an alley.
 They came to police headquarters afterward.
 The killings became commonly known as the "Hazelwood massacre".